MMUZAMMUL/TinyObjectDetectionGOIS-Benchmarks/README.md

 [![Watch the video](assets/321.png)](https://youtu.be/T5t5eb_w0S4)
 (https://youtu.be/T5t5eb_w0S4)

-# Section 1: Without Fine Tuning 15% Dataset Subset VisDrone2019Train Dataset
+# Section 1: Without Fine Tuning 15% Dataset Subset(970 Images) Inference Results VisDrone2019Train Dataset

 ## Comparative Results for FI-Det and GOIS-Det
 This table presents the Average Precision (AP) and Average Recall (AR) metrics for seven models.
 Each model includes rows for FI-Det, GOIS-Det, and the percentage improvement achieved by GOIS over FI-Det.
 Downloadable links for FI-Det and GOIS-Det results are included.